 Summer Intensive Curriculum

 Five master clinicians, offering five vantage points on conducting psychoanalysis, psychoanalytic psychotherapy, and couple therapy from a contemporary Interpersonal/Relational perspective, will utilize live supervision to illustrate the ways they work and think about clinical process.
-During this week-long program, participants will have the opportunity to spend three hours each morning learning from one of the clinicians and observing work with a supervisee.
-Lunch will be provided to all participants on the first and last days of the program.
+During this weeklong program, participants will have the opportunity to spend three hours each morning learning from one of the clinicians and watching him or her work with a supervisee.
+Lunch will be provided to all participants on the first day of the program.
 Afternoons will be free for students to explore the riches of New York City or to return to their work settings.

 Jay Greenberg, Ph.D. is Training and Supervising Analyst, William Alanson White Institute; Editor, The Psychoanalytic Quarterly; former Editor for North America, International Journal of Psychoanalysis; former Editor, Contemporary Psychoanalysis.
 Co-author with Stephen Mitchell, Object Relations in Psychoanalytic Theory; author, Oedipus and Beyond: A Clinical Theory.

 For interested professionals: U.S.$550 by May 1st; U.S.$600 after.

 For documented students/candidates: U.S. $300 by May 1st; U.S.$350 after.